Page contents

 To be rewarded with incredible views of the Argolic Gulf and the sea, you need to climb the 999 steps to the top as we did.
 However, you can also take a taxi to the top or book a guided tour if you prefer not to walk but want the spectacular views.

-The walk to the top took us about 45 minutes; I have to stop a lot, thanks to my arthritis.
+The walk to the top took us about 45 minutes; I had to stop a lot, thanks to my arthritis.
 There is plenty of room on the stairs to stop as others pass you by, so don’t worry if you need time to catch your breath or admire the stunning view.

 While at the top, you can check out the bastions, the rainwater reservoirs (they still collect rain to this day!), and the church of Agios Andreas.
 You can also – if you dare – climb into the small jail cell.